SUNDAY TAKE: The EconomistPosted: October 2, 2016

 [Andrew Sullivan] also said that The Economist is editorially constrained because so many scribes graduated from the same college at Oxford University, Magdalen College.

 Not true!
-Zanny Minton Beddoes went to Oxford University, St. Hilda’s College!
+Zanny Minton Beddoes was in St. Hilda’s College at Oxford University!

 as a weekly compost of world news and economics, it’s very hard to beat–a kind ofReader’s Digest for the overclass.
 It’s written in the kind of Oxbridge prose that trips felicitously into one ear and out the other, and it subtly flatters some Americans into feeling that they are sitting in on a combination of an English senior common room and a seminar at Davos.
 Besides, it’s hard to dislike a magazine that can run a photo of the pope meeting with Bill Clinton over the caption: “That’s 1,000 Hail Marys.”